Articulation with the fingers: playing cuts and strikes on the ocarina

 - Descend to G.

-- Strike with the right index finger, so that it contacts at the same moment the G hole is closed.
+- Strike with the right index finger, so that it contacts at the exact moment the G hole is closed.

-If you want to strike a note lower than G it needs to be done two or more fingers on the right hand.
-For example: to descend from G to F, striking F:
+If you want to strike a note lower than G, it needs to be done with two or more fingers of the right hand.
+To descend from G to F, striking F, for example:

-- Both the right index and middle finger are driven down at high speed.
+- Both the right index and middle fingers are driven down at high speed.

 - When the fingers contact, the index finger is held down, while the middle finger is allowed to rebound.

-When strikes are played on one hand, the striking finger tends to dwell longer and can cause the strike to be long enough to be herd as a distinct note.
-Still the goal is to minimise this as much as possible.
+When strikes are played on one hand, the striking finger tends to dwell longer and can cause the strike to be long enough to be heard as a distinct note.
+Still, the goal is to minimise this as much as possible.

 Cuts